 This course is designed to enhance your Physiologic Based Practice by uncovering the secrets of the most powerful muscle we work with…THE TONGUE!

-This is an introductory course for dentists and their teams who have performed minimal to no orthodontic treatment in their office.
 Through both didactic and hands-on instruction, this course is designed to teach participants how to introduce and implement comprehensive physiologic orthodontic treatment into their practice.

 This course is designed to optimize your LVI journey by identifying missing links in your practice and enhancing the return on your LVI educational investment by boosting your practice’s hygiene efficiency.